 Ours: Snaffled from Ski Extreme in Les Deux Alps

 Our hands are knackered already but these have really helped with outdoor maintenance things and you don’t want to get your fancy ski mitts covered in anything unpleasant!
+Get the yellow ones – they’re super easy to spot in the snow and in dark corners when you need them.

 Getting snow off the roof.